“Humans only really have two operating modes: complacency and panic.” Nicole Foss, in a interview by Paul Barclay on Radio National.

 The findings indicate knowledge deficit and misinformation for which our authorities may be answerable.

-We are less likely to lose our homes and our lives if we stay and defend.
-But we need knowledge, preparation, and the right to make our places safer – by taking actions such as flammable vegetation removal, for example, to then be in a position to stay and defend in the event of bushfire.
+To be in a position to stay and defend in the event of bushfire, we need to be prepared.
+The information needed to be prepared needs to be available, and we need to be able to be entitled to make changes in our properties with out restrictions.
 But there is a great disparity between the recommendations of our bushfire science experts and those of the bushfire authorities, with an obvious one for NSW forest residents being the distancing of flammable native trees and pines from our homes.
 The RFS recommends 10 metres, the experts 50 metres.
 The public follows the campaigns of the RFS, unaware that scientific findings assert 10 metres distancing of trees from homes is unsafe.

 By far the most revealing and relevant reflections for residents of the Blue Mountains have been made by Webster in Bushfires And Bureacrats.
 The main point Webster makes is one about fire destruction responsibility.
 It certainly makes a lot of sense, in a society where fault is investigated by law in any case where there is loss and damage.
 Why are we not identifying culpability for fire destruction?
 Webster points to the contributory negligence of homeowners, bushfire authorities, and building regulatory authorities: